Are You Thinking About Trying Baby Led Weaning? Here’s Why We Love It

 I wanted to do a little update on weaning and how we got on with baby led weaning (BLW) – this time round, because I realised the only time I mentioned weaning or baby led weaning it was right back when we started at around 6.5 months (in my post on everything I’d forgotten about weaning).

-Why we love baby led weaning (and you should try it too)
+Why we love the baby led approach to weaning (and you should try it too)

 At 16 months, F is well and truly weaned and has been for a long while, in the respect that she eats all the food, but she’s still on the boob constantly, mainly all night *yawn*.

-- This time?
-I have absolutely loved it.
-We went with BLW from the start and it has been brilliant, to the point where I’m evangelical about it –
+- It has been brilliant, to the point where I’m evangelical about it

-- Baby led weaning is especially brilliant for second-time mums.
+- Baby led weaning is especially brilliant for second-time mums who are slightly more time poor and have demands from a older baby

 We’ve also been trying out a new highchair which has helped – last time we had the IKEA one, and then moved on to this one – but were recently sent the Graco Swivi Booster Seat High Chair, which is a booster seat that sits on top of your existing dining room chairs, which is great if floor space is an issue.

-It transforms through three different stages starting with a reclining baby seat suitable for newborns, which is genius as it means they are right up at the table with you (wish we’d had this earlier, as it would have been so handy for mealtimes and sitting painting / crafting with the older child).
+It transforms through three different stages starting with a reclining baby seat suitable for newborns, which is genius as it means they are right up at the table with you which is ideal for weaning (wish we’d had this earlier, as it would have been so handy for mealtimes and sitting painting / crafting with the older child).

 We’ve mainly used it in the third stage as a booster seat that you can pull up to the table so they’re right there with everyone during meal times.
 The tray is still pretty useful though, as it keeps everything contained.